froala/KMSFroalaEditorBundle/README.md

 This bundle provides an integration of the [Froala image upload concept](https://editor.froala.com/concepts/image-upload) to store your images on your own web server (see custom options for configuration like upload folder).

-If you want to use your own uploader, you can override the configuration:
+If you want to use your own uploader, you can override the configuration (if you need to do that, please explain me why to improve the provided uploader):

 ``` yaml
 // app/config.yml